EmmanuelADAM/jade/issia23/README.md

 - repair coffees have a cost of 5€/elt (the drink you buy)
 - spare parts stores have a cost of 30€/elt
 - spare parts stores specialised on second-hand material have a cost of 15€/elt
-- distributors have a cost of 60€/elt
+- <span style="color:red">for distributors the replacement is the price of the product (generated randomly from the specification)</span>

 - a user has a limited amount of money, and time.
   - we suppose he/she chooses to go to repair coffees and if the reparation is impossible (no more time, enough money)  :